nogula/typst-tufte/lib.typ

           if "role" in author [
             \ #author.role
           ]
-          if "organization" in author [
+          if "affiliation" in author [
-            \ #author.organization
+            \ #author.affiliation
           ]
           if "email" in author [
             \ #author.email